 Your hot water heater is probably the most underappreciated system in your home.
-Really – without the water heater, you couldn’t have any of these luxuries:
+Really – without the water heater, you couldn’t have any of the following:

 - Steamy showers

 - Hot water, period.

 Given the importance of the water heater, do you truly know much about it?
 We’re here to give you some things to think about when it comes to replacing, maintaining, and servicing your water heater.

 The typical lifespan of residential water heaters is between ten and twelve years.

 Natural gas and electric water heaters will typically last about a decade before you need to look into replacing the system.
 If you are unsure how old your water heater is, the date the equipment was manufactured will be displayed in the serial number which can be found on the identification tag on the water heater tank.

 Older water heaters are nothing to ignore.
 A water heater that is a decade or older is at more risk of getting a leak and causing water damage to your home.
 If your water heater is positioned in your attic or above the ground floor, the potential for catastrophic damage increases.
 Be sure you have your water heater maintenance every year to prevent any leaks from causing damage to your home.

 The most usual breakdown of residential water heaters that will entail replacement is a leaking tank.

 It is highly recommended to have your plumber install the water heater in a drain pan with piping that lets the pan to drain outside of your home and minimize the potential of water damage.
 Each water heater should have a functional and obtainable shut-off valve on the inlet water supply to the tank, and a ball-type valve on the gas supply.
 For electric water heaters, an electrical switch off should be placed nearby.